 The Amygdala: Function & Psychology Of Fight Or Flight

-By Toni Hoy
+By: Toni Hoy

-Reviewer Dawn Brown
+Medically Reviewed By: Dawn Brown

 Amygdala Function: Psychology Of The Brain

-Amygdala Function: Psychology Of Fight Or Flight
+Amygdala Function: The Psychology Of Fight Or Flight

 Since anxiety is a symptom of fear, it's easy to see the connection between the amygdala and anxiety.
 When we think about a potential threat, our body responds by becoming anxious, even if the threat never materializes.
 Studies have shown that the amygdala is overactive in people who live with severe anxiety.
-Researchers believe that other parts of the brain such as the hippocampus and the prefrontal cortex are also involved with anxiety symptoms.
+Researchers believe that other parts of the brain, such as the hippocampus and the prefrontal cortex, are also involved with anxiety symptoms.

 What Has Research Shown Us About the Function Of The Amygdala?